What you need to know about green energy

 Compare green energy prices

-Switching suppliers is straightforward – it’s mostly handled by the providers, and all you’ll need to do is keep a recent bill handy so you can compare prices and find the best deal.
-You won’t lose supply or need any new installations, and the process is finished in up to six weeks.
+Once it's available again, switching suppliers is straightforward – it’s mostly handled by the providers, and all you’ll need to do is keep a recent bill handy so you can compare prices and find the best deal.
+You won’t lose supply or need any new installations, and if you choose to fast track your switch you should be with your new supplier in just five working days.